MasekelaLerato/DWA19/README.md

 # Podcast App

-Podcast Chronicles is your go to app for discovering and enjoying podcasts.Listen to episodes,add favorites, and explore a variety a of captivating show-all in one place" />
+Podcast Chronicles is your go to app for discovering and enjoying podcasts.Listen to episodes,add favorites, and explore a variety a of captivating show-all in one place
 ## About

 This is my capstone project for Dynamic Web Apps at  [CodeSpace](https://www.codespace.co.za/), where I had the opportunity to learn and apply web development skills.